del-Real/SandBank/README.md

 > Your time is the most valuable currency.

-SandBank is a full-stack web application for managing and tracking activities.
+Full-stack web application for managing and tracking activities.
 Built with ASP.NET on the backend and React on the frontend, with JWT-based authentication.

----

 ## Tech Stack